highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/14.creating-and-securing-your-domain/docs.md

 	- add a description of your domain
 	- update your security settings
 	- access or update your content archives
-5. Update your username and password here
+5. Update your **Domain Server Settings** username and password here
-	*This can be a unique name, and not necessarily your High Fidelity username*
+	*This username and password is not connected to your High Fidelity account*
 	![domain-security.png "Domain Security"]
 6. Update the standard permissions to specify who can come in and change your domain
 	![standard-permissions.png "Standard Permissions"]